 Customers achieving their business objectives with your product are likely to be hungry for more.
 They might be interested in upgrading their subscription for additional licenses, seats, or functionality as they grow or purchase complementary features or services.
 The question is: how do you facilitate that and drive company growth?

 Customer success teams are ideally positioned to help users take the next step since they have a deep understanding of each account’s needs and, therefore, know which features or products are going to be the most beneficial.
-As such, they can act as trusted advisors and make logical recommendations relying on user intelligence to identify the right expansion package when it matters the most.
+As such, they can act as trusted advisors and make logical recommendations relying on user intelligence to identify the right expansion package when it matters the most, whether they sell to the customer directly or re-engage the sales team to do it on their behalf.

 Customer Success Reality Check: